carliys/Module-10/README.md

   # Description
   In this module challenge you will have to create Node.js command line that shows your teams info.
-  So that youll have quick access to thier github profiles and emails.
+  So that youll have quick access to thier github profiles and emails and more about them!

   # Installation
   The user must input the inquirer package.